 MySQL is supported on xCAT 2.1 or later.
-One reason to migrate from the default SQLite database to MySQL with xCAT is for xCAT hierarchy using Service Nodes.
-MySQL provides the ability for remote access to the xCAT database on the Management node which is required by Service Nodes.
-Refer to the xCAT Service Node documentation for more information.
-Other programs or scenarios within your environment may also benefit from or require MySQL.
-This document contains steps to install MySQL, configure the server, create a database and populate it with your xCAT data.
+One example for using MySQL with xCAT is for xCAT hierarchy using Service Nodes that require a database with remote access capabilities.
+Other functions or programs within your environment may also benefit from or require MySQL.
+This document contains steps to install MySQL, configure the server, creating a database and populating it with your xCAT data.